 Follow the main dirt road west and a bit north, paralleling the large wash.
 At 34 deg.
 13.602 min.
 N, 106 deg.
 57.301 min.
 W, turn right and drop into the wash.
 Continue up the wash bottom, heading WNW, until the mouth of the canyon.
 Park somewhere near the mouth, no more upstream than roughly N 34 deg.
 14.651 min.
 N, 106 deg.
 59.250 min.
 W, off to one side.
 (You could park farther up the canyon, but why cheat yourself of a lovely walk?)

 Once parked, hike up the canyon bottom.
 You will encounter a succession of sculpted canyon walls and slots barely wider than you are.
 Sevilleta National Wildlife Refuge is on the north side of the canyon and is closed to the public, but the land south of the canyon is managed by the Bureau of Land Management (BLM) and yours to explore.
 At 34 deg.
 14.398 min.
 N, 107 deg.
 0.387 min.
 W you will encounter a ledge where all wheeled vehicles must turn around, but hikers can scramble up the ledge.
 The best spot to do this is to the right.

 At 34 deg.
 14.348 min.
 N, 107 deg.
 1.163 min.
 W, you will encounter a small waterfall in a slot canyon.
-Rock climbers and similarly gymnastic types will think nothing of the obstacle, but you can make this your turnaround point: not far beyond this point, the canyon ends and the local landscape becomes far more ordinary.
+Rock climbers and other gymnastic types will think nothing of the obstacle, but you can make this your turnaround point: not far beyond this point, the canyon ends and the local landscape becomes far more ordinary.

 There are at least two easy ways to exit the canyon in order to explore the dissected, juniper-dotted country to the south.
 Here I'll combine them into a single side trip.